 The homesickness started when I accepted a summer job facilitating service and cultural immersion trips for high schoolers.
-The work was fulfilling and I enjoyed my co-leaders.
+The work was fulfilling and I enjoyed my co-leaders and students.
 Still, falling asleep at night, I missed the feeling of being around people that know me intimately and “get” me.

 I soon recognized that my greatest challenge as a traveler wouldn’t be braving the roads.
 Nor would it be learning how to order vegetarian food in 9 languages.
 It wouldn’t even be the logistics of planning, the meticulous budgeting, or the simplicity of living in a tent.

 My greatest challenge as a traveler would be satisfying my need to belong and contribute to something.
 As a white girl wandering around Asia, I stuck out like a sore thumb.
 The fact that I didn’t belong was glaringly apparent by the stares that seemed to follow me everywhere.

 So, I went out in search of not just friends, but communities of people with whom I could relate.